 Our mission is to partner with business, government and community organisations to build a stronger, more participatory Australia.
-The main activities through which Chain Reaction achieved its mission 2011 - 2012 were:
+The main activities through which Chain Reaction achieved its mission 2012 - 2013 were:

-- Development and operation of Mt Druitt Learning Ground - Conduct Enablers Programme Western Sydney - Conduct Parenting Programme (or Family Life), in 2770 postcode (11 suburbs) - Development and conduct Enablers Train-the-Trainer Project for replication in other areas beyond Mt Druitt - Development of mentor training programme for volunteers working in capacity building environments - Chain Reaction Breakfast Café Sydney and Melbourne - Appointment as Partner Organisation with Volunteering Australia - Participation in National Advisory Council on Volunteering for International Year of the Volunteer +10. - Consultations with Federal and State governments, departmental senior staff, Trusts and Foundations, and corporate and community leaders as follows:
+- Development and operation of Mt Druitt Learning Ground - Conduct Enablers Programme Western Sydney - Conduct Parenting Programme (or Family Life), in 2770 postcode (11 suburbs) - Development and conduct Enablers Train-the-Trainer Project for replication in other areas beyond Mt Druitt - Development of mentor training programme for volunteers working in capacity building environments - Chain Reaction Breakfast Café Sydney and Melbourne - Appointment as Partner Organisation with Volunteering Australia - Acceptance of development and conduct of 23rd International Association for Volunteer Effort World Volunteer Conference for Volunteering Australia. - Consultations with Federal and State governments, departmental senior staff, Trusts and Foundations, and corporate and community leaders as follows: